Spinal cord injury and impairment

 Lynn, ACC Clinical Services Manager at Access

-Lynn sat down with the Spinal Trust NZ to share her expertise for the Wheelie Good series.
+Lynn sat down with the NZ Spinal Trust to share her expertise for the Wheelie Good series.
 Having worked at the Burwood Spinal Unit for 18 years as a clinical nurse specialist, Lynn plays a key role at Access helping people to transition home and training our spinal cord injury support teams.

 Our teams